Technigo/project-movies/README.md

 # Project Movies [View Live &#10555;](https://movies-lisa-sofia.netlify.app/)

-In this project we have created an app to show popular movies and some information about each movie, fletching information from an API.
+In this project we have created an app to show popular movies and some information about each movie, fetching information from an API.
 We created the app through pair-programming.

 ## The problem